yielda-game/yielda-game.github.io/_posts/2022-09-17-so-you-want-to-be-a-crypto-gambling-influencer.md

 Are you building a social media community at that crossover point where crypto investing meets online gambling? **Let's do business!**

-**ponziFarm** is running [live on three testnets](https://preview.ponzifarm.com) right now, but we want to build a community of interest before we launch on the mainnets, hopefully within the next couple of months.
+**Yielda** is running [live on three testnets](https://preview.yielda.io) right now, but we want to build a community of interest before we launch on the mainnets, hopefully within the next couple of months.

-We're looking for social media micro-influencers in the 1-10k follower range to help us have a public conversation about **ponziFarm** and build an engaged community who will be ready to play when we hit the mainnets!
+We're looking for social media micro-influencers in the 1-10k follower range to help us have a public conversation about **Yielda** and build an engaged community who will be ready to play when we hit the mainnets!

-Do [a little clicking around](/blog/ponzi-what) here and you will see that **ponziFarm** embraces **radical transparency**.
+Do [a little clicking around](/blog/what-is-yielda) here and you will see that **Yielda** embraces **radical transparency**.
 In that spirit, we seek **ENGAGEMENT not ENDORSEMENT**!

 Ask us hard questions in public.
 Make us explain ourselves to your satisfaction.
 Show your followers you mean business.
 All we ask is an opportunity to impress you and them. **If we fail, that's on us!**